honzastim/bughunter/README.md

 ## Acknowledgments

-- Powered by [xAI's Grok](https://x.ai/grok), which outperformed other models in creating this tool.
+- Powered by [xAI's Grok](https://x.ai/grok), which excels in code analysis and correction.
-- Built with simplicity and usability in mind for developers looking to automate code quality checks.
+- Designed for developers seeking to automate code quality checks while respecting project documentation.